rpiotrowski/to-anki/README.md

 # to-anki
-This program produce flashcards to Anki from subtitles.
+This program produces flashcards to Anki from subtitles.